Emlen Etting: Paris

 Emlen studied French at Harvard University.
 After graduating, he traveled to Europe to study art.
 It was a lifestyle underwritten by his aunt, Harriet Etting Brown.
 He traveled to Munich but was drawn to life in Paris and into the tutelage of the artist Andre Lhote.
 Lhote taught his students to reduce their subjects into lines and shapes.
 Emlen remained influenced by Lhote, his teacher and mentor, for the rest of his life.

-Paris at that time was a student's world.
-It was filled with myriad forms of art, philosophy, and all the passionate discussions that could accompany it.
+Paris had many forms of art and philosophy.
 He frequented the most exclusive art shows and enjoyed the avant-garde films screened in Paris Studio 28.
-It was in this artistic crucible that Emlen mingled with the most influential artists of the day.
+It was in this period that Emlen mingled with many influential artists of the time.

 In an interview with Marina Pacini from 1988, Emlen describes his experience studying under Lhote in Paris:

 “No, it was fluid.
 People came and went in the classes.
 You know, sometimes people came and somebody would be very annoyed at something he destroyed, something they’d done on a canvas, and they were horrified and would never come back.
 It was in America, I was fascinated when I came back.
 It was done more like, to please the student; you’d say something was good and never touch it.
 But Lhote would barge right in and the students, the whole class, would follow round behind, and he would take one easel, one painting at a time, and whatever he was emphasizing that day, he would rub it in, and how!
 Much to the, sometimes, students’ annoyance.
 The reason I'm telling you this is to explain why it was so fluid.
 There was no point in having a method of teaching composition one day, and one day color was that you got different people and you didn't follow through with it.
 And with his method you eventually got all the different facets if you stayed long enough.”